Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Approach

-In preceding stages, LLM is used to extract the condensed-lists.
-In this phase, these lists are further transformed into positive disentangle style embeddings $C_P$ and negative style embeddings $C_N$ through the encoder $E_ \alpha(\cdot)$.
-It is worth noting that this encoder is the same as the one used in the first step for feature extraction.
-We then employ sigmoid function $\theta (\cdot)$ and a learnable watermark matrix $\mathbf{M}_\gamma$ to construct the watermark extractor, where $\gamma$ denotes the learnable parameters.
-Given a fixed watermark length $len$, each condensed-list $c_m$ is processed according to the following formula:
+In the preceding stages, LLM is used to extract the condensed-lists.
+These lists are then further transformed into positive embeddings $\bm{C_P}$ and negative embeddings $\bm{C_N}$ through the encoder $E_ \alpha(\cdot)$.
+It is worth noting that this encoder is identical to the one used in the first step.
+We then employ the sigmoid function $\theta (\cdot)$ and a learnable watermark matrix $\bm{M}_\gamma \in \mathbb{R}^{len \times la}$ to construct the watermark extractor, where $\gamma$ denotes the learnable parameters and $len$ is the fixed watermark length.
+Each condensed-list $\bm{c_m}$ is processed according to the formula: